mzimnn/pokemon-slide-show/README.md

 Go into the project directory and execute the command below.
 <br>
 This will build a jar file.
-You can found it in `SlideShow/target/`.
+You can find it in `SlideShow/target/`.

 `mvn clean install`